Ethiopia's Abiy vows 'final' phase in Tigray conflict | DW | 17.11.2020

-Ethiopia's prime minister says government troops will launch a major offensive in the Tigray region after a surrender deadline elapsed.
-His remarks come after the army carried out airstrikes on the regional capital.
+Ethiopia's prime minister has said government troops will launch a major offensive in the Tigray region after a surrender deadline elapsed.
+His remarks came after the army carried out airstrikes on the regional capital.

 Ethiopian government troops will soon launch a "final and crucial" offensive in the country's northern Tigray region after security forces there failed to respond to a deadline to surrender, Ethiopian Prime Minister Abiy Ahmed said on Tuesday.